-- (a) the consolidated statement of comprehensive income set out on pages 10 and 11 have been drawn up so as to give a true and fair view of the results of the business of the Group for the financial year ended 31 March 2021; - (b) the balance sheets have been drawn up so as to give a true and fair view of the state of affairs of the Trust and of the Group as at 31 March 2021; - (c) the statement of changes in Unitholders' funds set out on pages 13 and 14 are drawn up so as to give a true and fair view of the changes in Unitholders' funds of the Group and of the Trust for the year ended 31 March 2021; - (d) the consolidated cash flow statement set out on page 15 has been drawn up so as to give a true and fair view of the cash flow of the business of the Group for the financial year ended 31 March 2021; and - (e) at the date of this statement, there are reasonable grounds to believe that the Trustee-Manager will be able to fulfil out of the trust property of the Trust, its liabilities in respect of the Trust as and when they fall due.
+- (a) the consolidated statement of comprehensive income set out on pages 11 and 12 have been drawn up so as to give a true and fair view of the results of the business of the Group for the financial year ended 31 March 2022; - (b) the balance sheets have been drawn up so as to give a true and fair view of the state of affairs of the Trust and of the Group as at 31 March 2022; - (c) the statement of changes in Unitholders' funds set out on pages 14 and 15 are drawn up so as to give a true and fair view of the changes in Unitholders' funds of the Group and of the Trust for the year ended 31 March 2022; - (d) the consolidated cash flow statement set out on page 16 has been drawn up so as to give a true and fair view of the cash flow of the business of the Group for the financial year ended 31 March 2022; and - (e) at the date of this statement, there are reasonable grounds to believe that the Trustee-Manager will be able to fulfil out of the trust property of the Trust, its liabilities in respect of the Trust as and when they fall due.

-In accordance with Section 86(2) of the Singapore Business Trusts Act, Chapter 31A (the "Act"), we further certify:
+In accordance with the Act, we further certify:

-- (a) the fees or charges paid or payable out of the trust property of the Trust to the Trustee-Manager are in accordance with the Trust Deed of the Trust; - (b) the interested person transactions entered into by the Trust during the financial year ended 31 March 2021 are not detrimental to the interests of the Unitholders of the Trust as a whole based on the circumstances at the time of the relevant transactions; and - (c) the Board of Directors of the Trustee-Manager is not aware of any violation of duties of the Trustee-Manager which would have a materially adverse effect on the business of the Trust or on the interests of the Unitholders of the Trust as a whole.
+- (a) the fees or charges paid or payable out of the trust property of the Trust to the Trustee-Manager are in accordance with the Trust Deed of the Trust; - (b) interested person transactions are not detrimental to the interests of the Unitholders of the Trust as a whole based on the circumstances at the time of the transaction; and - (c) the Board of Directors of the Trustee-Manager is not aware of any violation of duties of the Trustee-Manager which would have a materially adverse effect on the business of the Trust or on the interests of the Unitholders of the Trust as a whole.

-The Board of Directors of the Trustee-Manager has, on the date of this statement, authorised the above statements and these financial statements of the Group as at and for the financial year ended 31 March 2021 for issue.
+The Board of Directors of the Trustee-Manager has, on the date of this statement, authorised the above statements and these financial statements of the Group as at and for the financial year ended 31 March 2022 for issue.